 The Gordon Center for Medical Imaging at Massachusetts General Hospital (MGH) and Harvard Medical School is a multidisciplinary research center dedicated to improve patient care by developing and promoting new biomedical imaging technologies used in both diagnosis and therapy.

-Our core activities include: research, training and education, and translation of innovative research into clinical applications.
-Investigators from the academic community, research laboratories and industry are welcome to use the Center's medical imaging equipment and clinical research facilities available through the PET Core.
+Our main activities include: research, training and education, and translation of innovative research into clinical applications.
+Investigators from the academic community, research laboratories and industry are welcome to use the Center's medical imaging equipment and clinical research facilities available through the MGH Gordon PET Core.

 Created in 2015 with an endowment from the Bernard and Sophia Gordon Foundation, the Gordon Center for Medical Imaging is a direct continuation of MGH’s Division of Radiological Sciences where the first positron-imaging device was invented.
 As early as the 1950’s, a series of important milestones were achieved at MGH, including the MGH-positron (2D) cameras, the filtered backprojection algorithm (Chesler) and multiple gated cardiac imaging (Alpert).